 Limit saturated fat to no more than 7% to 10% of calories.
 Check food labels to see how much saturated fat is in a serving of butter, hard margarine, salad dressing, fried foods, snack foods, sweets, and desserts.

-When you use added fat, use fats high in monounsaturated fats (for example, fats found in olive and peanut oil).
+When you use added fat, use fats high in monounsaturated or polyunsaturated fats (for example, fats found in canola, olive, and peanut oil).
 You still need to limit how much you use, even with "good" fats, because they are high in calories.